 Results of PA indicated a two-factor solution for the Interpersonal Conflict scale.
-The first factor consisted of 5 items accounting for 59.45% of the variance in ratings and the second factor consisting of 6 items accounted for an additional 4.07% of the variance.
+The first factor consisted of five items accounting for 59.45% of the variance in ratings and the second factor, consisting of six items, accounted for an additional 4.07% of the variance.
 Item descriptives and factor loadings are reported in Table 7.
-After reviewing the content of each factor, we labelled the first factor Conduct Problems (which consisted largely of physically aggressive behaviors) and retained the label, Interpersonal Conflict, for the second factor.
-EFA was subsequently conducted on the new Conduct Problems scale (PA indicated a one-factor solution) consisting of 5 items loading on a single factor (see Table 7), which accounted for 61.30% of the variance.
-The mean factor loading was .78 (range = .68-.87) and coefficient alpha for the 5-item Conduct Problems scale was .86.
-EFA conducted on the 6-item Interpersonal Conflict scale (PA now indicated a one-factor solution) indicated all items substantially loaded on a single factor (see Table 7), which accounted for 62.46% of the variance.
-The mean factor loading was .79 (range = .74-.84) and coefficient alpha for the 6-item scale was .91.
+After reviewing the content of each factor, we labeled the first factor Conduct Problems (which consisted largely of physically aggressive behaviors) and retained the label, Interpersonal Conflict, for the second factor.
+EFA was subsequently conducted on the new Conduct Problems scale (PA indicated a one-factor solution) consisting of five items loading on a single factor (see Table 7), which accounted for 61.30% of the variance.